QuiltMC/quilt-meta/README.md

 ## /v3/versions/loader/:game_version/:loader_version

-This returns the best intermediary for the supplied minecraft version, as well as the details for the supplied loader version.
-This should be used if you want to install a specific version of loader along with some intermediary for a specific game version.
+This returns the best Hashed Mojmap for the supplied minecraft version, as well as the details for the supplied loader version.
+This should be used if you want to install a specific version of loader along with some Hashed Mojmap for a specific game version.

 `launcherMeta` can be used to get the library's required by quilt-loader as well as the main class for each side.